 Patti Hunter, President, Victoria Marathon Society

 The GoodLife Fitness Victoria Marathon will celebrate its 38th annual event on Sunday, October 8th.
-Over 8,000 participants are expected in the Marathon, Half Marathon, 8K Road Race, Marathon Relay and the Thrifty Foods Kids Run.
+Over 8,000 participants are expected in the Marathon, Half Marathon, 8K Road Race and the Thrifty Foods Kids Run.

 The event has become one of the largest annual sporting events on Vancouver Island.
 The Marathon is held annually on Thanksgiving weekend and with runners, family and friends staying for consecutive nights the economic impact on the City is considerable.